Slideshow Pictures: Exercise and Fitness -- The No-Gym Home Workout

 Ready to work every muscle in your body?
 This move comes close, with a special challenge for the core.
 Put your chest, stomach, and hands (with weights) on a fitness ball, legs straight to the floor.
 Slowly raise one arm behind you, toward the ceiling.
 Contract your abs to keep from rolling off the ball, but don't forget to breathe.
 Pause, slowly return your hand to the ball, and repeat with the other arm.

-If you have low back pain, warm up by gently stretching your hips before working out, says McCall: "Tight hip flexors pull on the lower spine."
-Kneel down on one knee with the foot trailing behind you.
-Keep your legs parallel to each other, hands on the bent knee, and let your hips sink forward to the floor, keeping upper body straight.
-Don't lean forward.
+If you have low back pain, warm up by gently stretching your hips before working out.
+Kneel down on one knee with that foot trailing behind you.
+Keep your legs parallel to each other, hands on the bent knee, and let your hips sink forward to the floor, keeping your upper body straight.
+Don't lean forward, and keep your knee in line with your ankle.
 Hold for 30 seconds and switch legs.

 How Many Reps Are Right for You?

 For strength and power, aim for three sets of six reps.
 For general muscle growth and toning, try three sets of 6-12 reps.
-If you're a runner striving for muscle endurance, plan on 2-3 sets of 12 or more reps with 30-second rest periods.
-Always exercise caution, and if something doesn't feel right, check with a fitness expert.
-Depending on your health and physical condition, some exercises may not be recommended.
+If you're striving for muscle endurance, plan on two to three sets of 12 or more reps with 30-second rest periods.
+Remember, if something doesn't feel right, stop and check with a fitness expert.
+Depending on your health and physical condition, some exercises may be better for you than others.